Mahfouz-Sherif/CS50G-Portal/README.md

 ## Credits
 Some of the images and sounds from previous assignments were used in this game like the sound effects, background music and player sprites.

-Other assets were downloaded from the Unity asset store Medieval pixel art asset FREE: https://assetstore.unity.com/packages/2d/environments/medieval-pixel-art-asset-free-130131
+Other assets were downloaded from the Unity asset store:
+Medieval pixel art asset FREE: https://assetstore.unity.com/packages/2d/environments/medieval-pixel-art-asset-free-130131
 used for door and torches